huggingface/doc-builder/README.md

             [What are input IDs?](../glossary#input-ids)
 ```

+You can check the full example it comes from [here](https://github.com/huggingface/transformers/blob/v4.17.0/src/transformers/models/bert/modeling_bert.py#L794-L841)

-For optional arguments or arguments with defaults we follow the following syntax: imagine we have a function with the
+For optional arguments or arguments with defaults we follow the following syntax.
+Imagine we have a function with the
 following signature:

 ```